 - The Undiscovered…

 - What else is out there?

-The Raspberry Shake/Boom will allow you to monitor motion live from your computer.
+All Raspberry Shake devices will allow you to monitor activity live from your computer.
 You can record many days of these vibrations to review in 24-hour plots on a single screen and examine in detail any part of the recording.

 Fig 1 shows shows how your Raspberry Shake roughly compares to a ~$50,000 professional seismograph.
 The upper expanded image is from a Raspberry Shake and the lower expanded image is from a Nanometrics Trillium Compact broadband sensor connected to a Kenda Earthdata digitizer.
 Both charts show the same local earthquake.

 Fig 1: Raspberry Shake compared to Nanometrics Trillium sensor

 To see your Raspberry Shake device live on the global Raspberry Shake network map just go to Station View.
 For more advanced monitoring, analysis and display options we recommend downloading SWARM, an example of which you can see in Fig 2.
 A completely free software actually developed by the United States Geological Survey (USGS).

 Being able to detect earthquakes and infrasound like this is simply remarkable.
 Just a few years ago it was only possible with massive investments that only governments and universities could afford to make.
 Raspberry Shake now brings this ability to everyone.